 After settling in our first night’s stay at our artfully decorated bungalow, we ventured to the nearby downtown Scottsdale ( a mere 2 mile drive) to discover some of the local wine shops, distilleries and breweries that have been making there way into the vibrant Scottsdale food and beverage scene.

 Local Super Chunk Sweets & Treats has been a Scottsdale favorite sweet shop and ice cream haunt and has now expanded with New Wave Market.
-Freshness is king here; house made bagels, hearty sandwiches, vibrant salads, locally roasted coffee and gourmet teas are available for breakfast or lunch in a quaint café atmosphere.
+Freshness is king here; house made bagels, hearty sandwiches like an italian sub, vibrant salads, locally roasted coffee and gourmet teas are available for breakfast or lunch in a quaint café atmosphere.
 Don’t forget to grab a dozen of some of the best mesquite chocolate chip cookies in the west.

 Don’t just take our word for it, these addictive shortbread cookies made with mesquite flour (a specialty local flour) without eggs but rich with butter, sweetened with organic raw sugar and dotted with decadent chunks of pure chocolate are award winning and irresistible.
 You really cannot eat just one!